smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 ------------

-Exceptions provide a fairly comfortable way to catch runtime errors occuring unexpectedly in your program.
+Exceptions provide a fairly comfortable way to catch runtime errors occurring unexpectedly in your program.
 Of course, they can't help with faulty program logic.
 Rather, exceptions are supposed to handle files not conforming to an expected format, hardware problems and the like.